Spring/Summer/Fall 2021 COVID Guidelines

 No sharing of food or drink with persons outside of your household EXCEPT team snacks may be provided to players if individually packaged and provided “to-go”, or enjoyed while sitting physically distanced from others outside their household.
 Physical distancing should be maintained during snack/food distribution.

 No spitting, gum chewing, or finger licking at any time when at the ball field.

 Maintain 6 feet of physical distancing as much as possible when engaged in baseball activity.

 Frequently use hand sanitizer or wash your hands with soap and water if possible.

 No handshakes, high/low fives, fist/elbow bumps or touching of any other person other than from your household.
 Limit yelling or screaming in close proximity of individuals outside your household.
 Use alternative cheering and signs of appreciation such as cap “tips”, thumbs up, and clapping

 No fever (>100°F) for 24 hours without fever reducing medications

 Players will not be punished for being absent from practice.
 Coaches may not request proof of illness (e.g., Doctors Note)

 Positive/Suspected COVID-19 Case Protocols

-Safety Officer must be immediately informed of any confirmed or suspected case of COVID-19 of a player, coach, guardian or person that was in attendance at an MCLL event.
+Safety Officer must be immediately informed of any confirmed or suspected case of COVID-19 of a player, coach, guardian or person within 48 hours of attendance at an MCLL event.